+Fig. 2 Rate-Distortion curves of proposed sequence (LDB)

 Replace outdated Class F sequences with the SCC TGM Sequences

 The current Class F sequences have been used by the community for a number of years, however are now becoming outdated in that they neither have the resolutions, nor the frame rates current systems use.